 The main reason for forex traders to use Wyckoff’s method is because it allows traders to recognize upcoming price moves.
 By marking the end of an accumulation stage, traders will be alerted to the beginning of a markup.
 They can then proceed to trade on the long side.

 On the contrary, the end of a distribution phase marks the beginning of a markdown in which traders can trade on the short side.

 When you understand the different stages within the price cycle, it allows you to position yourself for the next expected price tendency.
-You can try to buy as near to the beginning of a markup and hold as near to its end as possible.
+You can try to buy as near to the beginning of markup and hold as near to its end as possible.

-While there is a clear concept put forth in the Wyckoff method, the details are far murkier when it comes to clearly defining figures and patterns.
+While there is a clear concept put forth in the Wyckoff method, the details are far murkier when it comes to clearly define figures and patterns.
 This could be a major setback for new traders not yet familiar with the ins and outs of the market and price movements.
 It takes a lot of experience to master the method.